Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 • power supply.

-• Carry Class C1 marking label and therefore comply with the following technical requirements:
+• Carry class C1 marking label and therefore meet the following technical requirements:

 • unique serial number;